 Here comes to mind Dame Judith Hackitt's Review of Building Regulations and Fire Safety: 'A number of people engaged in the system have said that the test conditions used do not adequately reflect real-life conditions.'
 And Final Report conclusion: 'The current process for testing and 'certifying' products for use in construction is disjointed, confusing, unhelpful, and lacks any sort of transparency.'

-A security letter box product that cannot protect the premises and the occupants from real-life risks is nonsense.
-These unsafe products continue to go on sale and pose a great risk to the customers.
-In contrast, installing the appropriate IdealGuard™ secure by design product model will solve the problem.
+An 'enhanced security' letter plate (or letterbox) product that cannot protect the premises and the occupants from real-life risks is nonsense.
+These unsafe products pose a great risk to the customers.

-The only products that protect against real-life risks while adhering to the principles of risk prevention are the IdealGuard™ family of secure products for letterbox and mailbox
+The only products that protect against real-life risks while

-To a large extent, this is achieved by ruling out most hazards at letter plate point rather than focusing on providing protection after there is a developed problem inside the letter box.
+point rather than focusing on providing protection after there is a developed problem inside the letter box.
 Any volume of liquid is pushed out by the force of gravity and most solid hazards are filtered out too.
 IdealGuard™ product will prevent most real-world accidents, such as when litres of liquid accelerant are poured in and ignited.
+Clearly, it is preferable to prevent hazards rather than rely on any measures, including fire extinguishers, after a problem, such as a fire, have developed.

+IdealGuard™products, manufactured from strong steel, will also protect against those hazards that were not filtered out.
+The problem is solved.
 Click to see how the IdealGuard™/U secure by design multifunctional eco product fitted to a letterbox will keep smoke contained and from penetrating the property, whether it is cold or hot smoke.

+For specifying IdealGuard™/U models go to Specifying IdealGuard™.
 Click to learn about the latest IdealGuard™/T models.